Brain, Nervous System and Mental Conditions

 The focus of interpersonal psychotherapy (IPT) is on understanding how a child's or teen's symptoms are affected by their relationships with family and peers.
 It is useful when depression is based on conflicts and lack of social support.

 The therapist works with your child to build interpersonal skills.
 This usually also involves helping your child understand automatic thoughts and generate alternatives.
-It may also involve elements of
+It may also involve elements of cognitive behavioral therapy.

 What is dialectical behavior therapy?

 Dialectical behavior therapy (DBT) is a cognitive behavioral treatment that is used when suicidality, self-harm or other high-risk behavior is the main ongoing issue.